Looking for an easy and delicious side dish that tastes like dessert?

 - Garnish with chopped pecans & a maraschino cherry for each serving.

-PRO TIP: Toast coconut and pecans in a small pan and allow to cool before adding to the recipe.
+PRO TIP: Toast pecans in a small pan and allow to cool before adding to the recipe.
 Toasting them intensifies their flavor and makes them extra crunchy!

 Keep Watergate salad covered in the refrigerator for up to 2 days.
 Refresh it by folding in some extra whipped cream topping.